DroidBarber/dolla/README.md

 ## DOLLA (REACT)

-A fully responsive landing page for a financial company.

-The website is fully responsive and using React Hooks and React Router.
-The main sections are reusable components that can customized and reused anywhere on the site.
+A fully responsive landing page for a financial company, using React Hooks and React Router.
+The main sections are reusable components that can be customized and reused anywhere on the site.

 ## SOFTWARE TECHNOLOGIES